siebz0r/pbp.recipe.noserunner/packages/pbp.recipe.trac/pbp/recipe/trac/README.txt

   Location, on the local file system, of your code repository.

+``repos-url``

+  If set, this will enable and configure the `Subversion Location plugin
+  <http://trac-hacks.org/wiki/SubversionLocationPlugin>`_.
+This only works for
+  Subversion repositories.

 ``force-instance-upgrade``

   If set to ``True``, this will trigger the internal Trac upgrade process on